changswap/changswap-document/products/changswap-exchange/liquidity-guide.md

 ![](../../.gitbook/assets/Add\_Remove\_LP\_02.png)

 3\.
 For the top Input, click 'Select a currency'.
 Then choose one of the token in the liquidity pair you want to add liquidity to.
-Here, we are gong to use BNB as an example.
+Here, we are gong to use KUB as an example.

 ![](../../.gitbook/assets/Add\_Remove\_LP\_03.png)

 4\.
 For the bottom input, click ‘Select a currency’.
 And choose the other token in the liquidity pair you want to add liquidity to.
-Here, we are gong to use CAKE as an example.
+Here, we are gong to use CHANG as an example.

 ![](../../.gitbook/assets/Add\_Remove\_LP\_04.png)